A Night at the Garden (Oscar Nominee)

 Sadegh Javadi Nikjeh/Iran/Animation/9:45

-A young fox on the verge of experiencing the first love got trapped by a hunter.
-The Hunter ties his dog collar bell on the fox’s neck and leaves her in the wood.
+A young fox on the verge of experiencing his first love got trapped by a hunter.
+The Hunter ties his dog collar bell on the fox’s neck and leaves him in the wood.
 And then the fox begins his effort to survive and love and revenge.

 The Helping Hand